calvincchan/calvincchan/README.md

-# Hello, I am Calvin C. Chan.
+# Hello, I am Calvin C. Chan 👋

 Thank you for visiting my GitHub home.
 For more updates and latest blog posts, please visit my personal site at https://calvincchan.com